 Conclusion: Now, What?

-Available to pre-order now from Fernwood Publishers in Canada and Columbia University Press in the US.
+Order from Fernwood Publishers in Canada and Columbia University Press in the US.

 Early praise for STAMPEDE:

 "An amazing example of how to analyze iconic Canadian culture and tradition in an accessible and engaging manner.
 This book reflect a vital call for Canadian scholars and students to continue to explore the role of settler colonialism and sexism that proliferate in the public and private spaces intended to foster Canadian nationalism.
 STAMPEDE is edgy, personal, and theoretical."

 The Spaces and Places of Canadian Popular Culture